eliztmq/42Singapore/Push_Swap/Doc.md

 --Exec--
 a. initialise function 4a and 4b
 b.
 MAIN REPEATED: execution from 4c
-c.
-AFTER CALC COST: execute based on list of operation
-d. check if list already ordered -> free stack a
+c. check if list already ordered -> free stack a

 --push back--
 a. use calc cost (c) logic to rotate stack A accordingly for push from B